A simple recipe for steamed spinach, seasoned with butter, lemon juice and garlic. Sometimes the simplest recipes are the best ones!

 How to steam spinach

 It’s a very easy recipe that requires no special steamer.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 Sometimes the simplest recipes are the best!
-My kids used to really dislike spinach, until they realized how delicious it is when liberally topped with butter.
-And when I use grass-fed butter, I know it’s actually good for them.
+My kids used to really dislike spinach (to my dismay, since spinach is so good for you), until they realized how delicious it is when liberally topped with butter.

 Can I use frozen spinach leaves in this recipe?